 Here’s how you make this recipe

-Grab a pack of fresh gnocchi at your supermarket, along with some carrots and a leek and some peas.
-If you can find fresh peas they are amazing, but I usually can’t and so thawed frozen ones work just fine.
+STEP 1: Simmer the carrots in a pot of boiling water for 8 minutes or until just getting tender.
+Add peas to the carrots and simmer for another 2 minutes.
+(If you can find fresh peas they are amazing, but I usually can’t and so thawed frozen ones work just fine. ) Drain and set aside.

 (And by the way, if you have never had gnocchi you are in for such a treat.
 They are like a cross between a teeny dumpling and a super fancy Tater Tot and I love them.)